 In 1982/1983, the Society became active in the continuing preservation of the old Stagecoach Depot, which eventually led to the organization of the Calliope Village Project in 1983.

 Calliope Village was on the radar of Ron Zachary Hill who as early as 1975 had a vision of a historical village in Hawarden.
 Ron took on the task of securing funding and resources to restore “Grandma Carr’s” house back to the original old Stagecoach Depot.
 With the help of Ron’s fellow Boy Scouts, Troop 209, the City, and several other volunteers, the restoration was completed.
 Read the story Eagle Scout Project Turns the Past into a Landmark for Hawarden (click here).
 This is just one of 50 stories by Mary Johnson and Cathy Noble to acknowledge the 125th birthday of Hawarden Iowa (2012).
-In total, Mary and Kathy wrote 50 stories that were published in the Hawarden Independent/Ireton Examiner.
+In total, Mary and Cathy wrote 50 stories that were published in the Hawarden Independent/Ireton Examiner.

 Today there are 19 buildings in the Village.